On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Evaluation of LDA for reconstruction and generation of the heat flux

 \subsection{Reconstruction}

-We first evaluate to which extent the LDA decomposition provides an adequate reconstruction of the heat flux.
-Figure~\ref{correl} (left) shows how the instantaneous value of the correlation coefficient $C_k(\Phi,\Phi_R)$ depends on the integral of the field $I_k=\int \Phi(\xx,t_k) d\xx$.
+We first evaluate to which extent the LDA decomposition provides an adequate reconstruction of the heat flux $\Phi$.
+Figure~\ref{correl} (left) shows how the instantaneous value of the correlation coefficient $C_m(\Phi,\Phi_R)$ depends on the discrete integral of the field $q_T(t_m)=\sum \Phi(\xx_j,t_m)$.
 The Rayleigh considered is $Ra=10^7$ and the number of topics is $N_T=100$, but the same trend was observed for all other Rayleigh numbers as well as all other values of $N_T$.
 Lower values of the correlation were associated with lower values of the total integrated heat flux, which illustrates that the LDA representation is suited to capture extreme events.

-Figure~\ref{correl} (right) presents the mean correlation coefficient $\langle C\rangle$ for different number of motifs and different Rayleigh numbers on the vertical planes.
-The minimum value for the lower number of topics and the highest Rayleigh number was 0.8, which shows the relevance of the decomposition.
+Figure~\ref{correl} (right) presents the mean correlation coefficient $\langle C_m(\Phi, \Phi_R)\rangle$ for different number of motifs and different Rayleigh numbers on the vertical planes.
 Unsurprisingly, the correlation increases with the number of topics.
 It also decreases with the Rayleigh number, which is consistent with an increase in the complexity of the flow.
+However, the minimum value for the lower number of topics and the highest Rayleigh number was 0.8, which shows the relevance of the decomposition.